 - Check the freezer temperature.
 It should be at -18 degrees Celsius, or 0 degrees Fahrenheit.

 Apply the need, want, like, principle to everything: do I still need it?
 Do I still want it?
 Do I still like it?
 A clean fridge door creates a totally different feel in the kitchen.
 We have an awesome Smeg retro fridge (in the pic here) and the door is not magnetic!
 This was a bit of a shock at first, as I had always had my meal planner stuck on the fridge, but now I wouldn’t have it any other way.
 I like looking at its clean lines.

 Good luck!
-I’d love to hear how you got on with organising your fridge and how this small act has made for a more relaxing feel in the kitchen.
+I’d love to hear how you got on with organizing your fridge and how this small act has made for a more relaxing feel to your kitchen.